Crossfit athletes, runners, powerlifters, bodybuilders, and active sporting participants:

 Promote relaxation, increasing dopamine and serotonin while reducing cortisol

 Help prevent injuries when massage is received regularly

 Packages for Athletes

-As a member of Burg Crossfit, we know that optimal health is your primary goal.
-With your membership to Burg Crossfit, you will always have access to this exclusive pricing:
+As a member of our athletic community, we know that optimal health is your primary goal.
+With your membership to Elevated affiliates, you will always have access to this exclusive pricing:

 60 Minute Relaxation, Neuromuscular, or Sports Massages